9 Best OKR Software for KPI Tracking (2026)

 Track KPIs in OKRs Tool

-I built OKRs Tool after watching scaleups “track” OKRs that had no relationship to real business metrics.
+I built OKRs Tool after watching teams "track" OKRs that had no relationship to real business metrics.
 KPIs lived in spreadsheets or BI tools, OKRs lived somewhere else, and progress updates became storytelling exercises.
-The signal broke long before execution did.

-• Real-time roll-ups and a sortable KPI table for fast visibility
+Real-time roll-ups and sortable KPI table for fast visibility

 Pricing: Flat team pricing.
 No per-user fees.
 Free for 1–5 users.